 Padmanabhan “Padhu” Seshaiyer grew up in his native India dreaming about how to solve “real world” problems through mathematics.
 Now, a noted mathematician at George Mason University in Fairfax, VA where he is living out his passion, Padhu is also on a personal mission to change the often-negative perception and image that students have about math.

-“When I hear a student in middle school, high school or college say ‘I hate math,’ I take it as a personal challenge to change their attitude towards mathematics,” says Padhu, an associate professor of Mathematical Sciences at George Mason, and director of the university’s Center for Outreach in Mathematics Professional Learning and Educational Technology .
+“When I hear a student in middle school, high school or college say ‘I hate math,’ I take it as a personal challenge to change their attitude towards mathematics,” says Padhu, Associate Dean for the College of Science and professor of Mathematical Sciences at George Mason University.
+At George Mason, he also serves as director of the STEM Accelerator Program in the College of Science and director of COMPLETE (Center for Outreach in Mathematics Professional Learning and Educational Technology).

 “The majority of the students that feel this way,” he says, “are reacting, I think, not out of hate but out of a fear of math that they developed at an early age from confusion over such as questions as what rules to remember, which formulas to use, why learning math is even relevant, and when and where to apply mathematical principles to solve problems.”

 These are important questions that stay with students as they transition from K-12 school levels to college, says Padhu, and this fear of math can evolve into hate or anxiety during this time.
 “So as a university faculty member, I feel that one of my greatest challenges (and greatest opportunity) is to reinforce the concepts the students may already know through previous mathematical experiences, and provide the students with an experience of how mathematics can be applied in science and engineering.”

 Today, as an applied mathematician, Padhu is living his dream of using mathematics to solve “real world problems in biological, bio-inspired and engineering systems” – thanks to the strong foundation he developed in math as a young student in India.